-House cleaning can protect you from coronavirus.
+Housecleaning can protect you from coronavirus.
 Here’s how the CDC says to do it right

 - Clean frequently touched surfaces with soap and water.
 Or disinfect with 70% isopropyl alcohol or bleach (4 tsp bleach per quart water).
 Both of those can damage some surfaces, so google “Can I put bleach/isopropyl alcohol on my _____”, and test in a corner first.

 - Wash fabrics, rugs, covers, and soft surfaces.
 When in doubt, put it in the laundry.
-For items you just can’t deal with, like your cover-free couch or favorite squid-shaped area rug, just don’t use ’em for a few days.
+For items you just can’t deal with, such as your cover-free couch or favorite squid-shaped area rug, just don’t use ’em for a few days.
 You can push items to the side or roll them up as is reasonable.

 - Launder like you’re in a contamination zone.
 You are!
 Wear disposable gloves and use the warmest settings and heat dry for those items.
 “Dirty laundry from a sick person can be washed with other people’s items,” says the CDC.
 This is because the virus likely dies at over 149 degrees.
-Key move: clean or disinfect clothes hampers with soapy water, or 70% isopropyl alcohol, or the above bleach mixture.
+Key move: Clean or disinfect clothes hampers with soapy water, or 70% isopropyl alcohol, or the above bleach mixture.

 - Treat the “sick trash” like hazardous waste.
 It is!
 Your resident ill person should have her own trash can with its own trash bag, with which you’ll use gloves when removing garbage.

-Pro-tip for the lazy: You can save yourself the cleaning by simply not using shared rooms, furniture, or equipment for a few days.
+Pro tip for the lazy: You can save yourself the cleaning by simply not using shared rooms, furniture, or equipment for a few days.
 The latest research indicates that COVID-19 can live for roughly 3 days, so just close some doors and stay off the shared smart bike.

 If someone who might be shedding virus was in your home (and, really, that’s anyone), be smart and clean the surfaces that person touched or could have coughed on.
 No need to go overboard: Though much is unknown about COVID-19 transmission, most cases seem to come from direct proximity to an ill person, not touching the same objects.